 However, now’s the time to rethink that logic.
-Employees today will likely need access to Medicare for years before they retire, and they’re looking to their employers for support.
-Let’s jump into the top questions HR teams receive about aging and Medicare so that you feel prepared the next time an employee comes your way.
+Employees today will likely need access to Medicare for years before they retire, and they’re looking for support from a trusted advisor.
+Let’s jump into the top questions benefits pros receive about aging and Medicare so that you feel prepared the next time an employee comes your way.

 1. When am I eligible for Medicare?

 Individuals are generally eligible for Medicare at age 65.
 However, eligibility can vary based on certain disabilities or specific medical conditions.
-HR teams should inform employees approaching retirement age that they’re eligible for Medicare and advise them to apply for coverage.
+Benefits pros should inform employees approaching retirement age that they’re eligible for Medicare and advise them to apply for coverage.